Debt Help: All Your Options Explained Credit Canada Debt Assistance

 If you keep making regular payments on time, this will begin to show that you’re honouring your commitment.
 Lastly, while paying off accounts in collections should eventually be done, they will stay on your credit report longer than debts that have not gone into collections yet, so focus on those first and you can get them back into good standing.

 A word of warning: Some lenders offer credit rebuilding loans (you’ve probably seen ads for these supposed credit repair and debt help companies online).
-These loans usually charge extremely high interest rates, and in most cases, do very little or nothing to help rebuild your credit.
+These loans usually charge extremely high interest rates, and in most cases, do very little or nothing to rebuild your credit.
 In fact, they can make things worse for you.

-A Debt Consolidation Program (DCP) is essentially an arrangement between you, your creditors, and a third-party credit counselling agency that offers non-profit debt help.
+A Debt Consolidation Program (DCP) is essentially an arrangement between you, your creditors, and a third-party credit counselling agency that offers non-profit debt relief.
 When you enter into a DCP, your Counsellor will work with your creditors to:

 Reduce or eliminate the interest on your debt